 Next, the students were asked about the culture of their school.
 Many students mentioned that it felt like a family, something that most students want to be a part of.
 One student said the school seemed to have ‘clicks’.
 The Nebo School Board quickly asked how the student leaders could change that and make the school be more inclusive.

 The most robust discussion centered around the students asking questions about the proposed middle school configuration, straight alignment patterns, a 5 x 5 class schedule compared to a 7-period class schedule, as well as the length of Christmas break.

 The Nebo School Board of Education expressed that this Youth Board meeting time is valuable because they hear from the students.
-The Nebo Education School Board thanked the students for one of the most candid conversations they have had in a Youth Board meeting.
-The students seemed at ease to discuss what was on their minds with the Nebo School Board.
+Past President, Rick Ainge, thanked the students for one of the most robust conversations in a Youth Board meeting.

-An advantage of these group discussions is for students to be heard and to learn from each other.
-This sharing opportunity promotes friendships between the schools in our Nebo School District that is growing about 500 students yearly with over 33,000 students this year.
+An advantage of these group discussions for students to be heard and to learn from each other.
+This sharing opportunity promotes friendships between the schools in our Nebo School District that is growing about 650 students yearly with over 33,000 students this year.